-List gadgets can display a default value, a list limit, multivalue selections and a search box, as shown in Figure 4-120.
+List gadgets can display a default value for the first use of the gadget and limit the number of values displayed.
+This gadget also supports multivalue selections and a search box, as shown in Figure 4-120.

 Figure 4-120 Formatting a list gadget